-For defensive stocks, the Value Investing framework of Benjamin Graham — Warren Buffett's mentor — required a 33% increase in earnings over the past decade.
+The Earnings Growth criteria in the Value Investing framework of Benjamin Graham — Warren Buffett's mentor — require adjustment for Inflation.

 The Earnings Growth rating on GrahamValue is based on the following Graham rule:

 5. A minimum increase of at least one-third in per-share earnings in the past ten years using three-year averages at the beginning and end.

 The Earnings Growth rating on GrahamValue is expressed as a percentage of Graham's requirement — rather than the percentage of growth itself — for the sake of uniformity.
 A stock is considered fully Defensive when all its Graham Ratings are 100%.

 The years used for calculating the averages are the fiscal years 0, 1, 2 and 9, 10, 11 previous.